-It is not possible to construct SUGRA theories in dimensions $d>11$ \cite{Nahm} since there is no possibility of matching bosonic and fermionic degrees of freedom.
-Moreover, could it be possible to construct simple SUGRA in $d>11$ then by dimensional reduction we would be left with $N>8$ SUGRA in $d=4$, violating so the upper bound for the number of supersymmetric partners (see above).
+Incidentally, it is not possible to construct SUGRA theories in dimensions $d>11$ \cite{Nahm} since there is no way of matching bosonic and fermionic degrees of freedom.
+Would it be possible to build simple SUGRA in $d>11$, implementing dimensional reduction we would have $N>8$ SUGRA in $d=4$, thus violating so the upper bound for the number of supersymmetric partners (see above).

-Although, by symmetry arguments, $N=8$ SUGRA is expected to be finite up to seven loops, for higher loops there are possible on-shell countertems \cite{Kallosh}.
-This means that the theory could be divergent at that order if there is no a miraculous cancellation of the coefficients in front of the counterterms.
-It seems na\"{\i}vely that supergravity is not the correct place to look for a finite quantum theory of gravity.
-In fact for $N$-extended SUGRA there are possible non-zero on-shell counterterms beyond $(N-1)$-loop order for $N\geq 3$ and beyond $2$-loops order for $N=1,2$.
+Although by symmetry arguments $N=8$ SUGRA is expected to be finite up to seven loops, there are possible on-shell countertems at higher loops \cite{Kallosh}.
+This means that the theory could be divergent at large orders if there is no miraculous cancellation of the coefficients in front of the counterterms.
+Naively, this seems to hint that supergravity is not the correct place to look for a finite theory of quantum gravity.
+In fact, for $N$-extended SUGRA there are possible non-zero on-shell counterterms beyond the $(N-1)$-loop when $N\geq 3$, and beyond two-loops for~$N=1,2$.